Man committed after slayings shows up free in small SC town

 State mental health officials said privacy laws prevent them from releasing any details of Brand’s treatment.
 But in a statement Monday, the Department of Mental Health said patients charged with crimes who need long-term care are committed by a probate judge and both that judge and prosecutors are informed when the patient no longer needs involuntary treatment.

-Finney’s office told the family that investigators have been keeping an eye on Bland since they realized he was back in Kingstree, but Murray said that is little comfort.
+Finney’s office told the family that investigators have been keeping an eye on Brand since they realized he was back in Kingstree, but Murray said that is little comfort.

 “He’s still out there,” Murray said.
 “And I think if there wasn’t any problem with the case, they could have brought him back in.”